cairo-book/cairo-book/src/ch01-01-installation.md

 ### Installation

 To install Scarb, please refer to the [installation instructions](https://docs.swmansion.com/scarb/download).
+We strongly recommend that you install
+Scarb [via asdf](https://docs.swmansion.com/scarb/download.html#install-via-asdf), a CLI tool that can manage multiple language runtime versions on a per-project basis.
+This will ensure that the version of Scarb you use to work on a project always matches the one defined in the project settings, avoiding problems lead to version mismatch.
-You can simply run the following command in your terminal, then follow the onscreen instructions.
-This will install the latest stable release.
+Otherwise, you can simply run the following command in your terminal, and follow the onscreen instructions.
+This will install the latest stable release of Scarb.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://docs.swmansion.com/scarb/install.sh | sh